radiovisual/noop-server/readme.md

 ### noopServer()

 Starts the noop server on a free port.
-Returns an object with the port and pid.
+Returns the port number it is running on.

 ## CLI